whohensee/SeeChange/docs/setup.md

 cd into `tests` and run the following command (which requires the "docker compose CLI plugin" installed to work):
 ```
    export GITHUB_REPOSITORY_OWNER=<yourname>
+   export USERID=<uid>
+   export GROUPID=<gid>
    docker compose build
-   USERID=<uid> GROUIP=<gid> docker compose run runtests
+   COMPOSE_PROJECT_NAME=<yourname> docker compose run runtests
 ```
-where you replace `<uid>` and `<gid>` with your own userid and groupid; if you don't do this, the tests will run, but various pycache files will get created in your checkout owned by root, which is annoying.
+where you replace `<uid>` and `<gid>` with your own userid and groupid; if you don't do this, the tests will run, but various pycache files will get created in your checkout owned by root, which is annoying.  `<yourname>` can be any string you want.
+If you are working on a single-user machine, you can omit the `COMPOSE_PROJECT_NAME` variable; the purpose if it is to avoid colliding with other users on the same machine.

 At the end, `echo $?`; if 0, that's a pass, if 1 (or anything else not 0), that's a fail.
 (The output you see to the screen should tell you the same information.)
 This will take a long time the first time you do it, as it has to build the docker images,